arashazimi0032/Core/Core.Grpc/README.md

     }
   },
   "MyClient": {
-    "ServerAddress": "https://localhost:7228" // this is the Addres of your destination Server.
+    "ServerAddress": "https://localhost:7228" // this is the Address of your destination Server.
   }
 ```